 - Board List Online

 - Senior Staff Online

-Our analysis, completed in May of 2014, demonstrated that the financial, accountability and transparency behaviors of America's largest charities is influenced by the metropolitan market within which the charity operates.
-For example, charities in Indianapolis report a median surplus of $357k, whereas those in Detroit report a median deficit of $63k - a difference of more than $400k.
-This doesn’t mean that charities in Detroit are poorly managed.
+Our analysis, completed in May of 2015, demonstrated that the financial, accountability and transparency behaviors of America's largest charities is influenced by the metropolitan market within which the charity operates.
+For example, charities in Indianapolis report a median surplus of roughly $418k, whereas those in Pittsburgh report a median deficit of nearly $47k - a difference of more than $370k.
+This doesn’t mean that charities in Pittsburgh are poorly managed.
 Rather, it means that the charities in this region are having a harder time, given the status of the local economy, generating enough revenue to meet the community’s current needs.

 For more differences between cities, use the interactive chart on the right.